SermetPekin/evdspy-repo/README.md

 ## Proxy from .env file

 You may also define your proxies as below in your `.env` file.
-Script will load your proxies this file if available.
+Script will load your proxies from this file if they exist.

 ```bash
 # example `.env`  file content